A quick guide to understanding aluminium temper designations

 This means the differences in the chemical and metallurgical structures of the alloy groups also have an impact on how the alloys react during the welding process, as well as the other fabrications processes I mentioned.

-In other words, this wide variety of aluminum alloys and their tempers creates a complex range of materials.
+In other words, this wide variety of aluminium alloys and their tempers creates a complex range of materials.
 Understanding the basic differences can help you be more successful.

 Five aluminium alloy temper designations